 Cableways are used in several parts of the world to transport people and goods.
 In New York, Singapore, Koblenz, Hong Kong and London, they have proven to be effective and efficient modes of mass transport as regards moving of people and goods over water channels that have high density maritime transport.

-A folding bridge would not suffice due to the high volume of maritime traffic.
+A folding bridge would not be a tough call due to the high volume of maritime traffic.
 Given the projected increase in both maritime and ground traffic, a bridge will struggle to handle the anticipated volumes, especially with Special Economic Zones and Freeport expectations.
 Folding bridges tend to be used across channels that do not have high levels of maritime traffic.

 With the required height, the other option would be a spiral bridge.
 However, the current land available on both sides would not allow this.
 Additionally, the cost of such a bridge would stand at about $4.4B (i.e., 10% greater than the cost of the Standard Gauge Railway).